software-tools-books/js4ds/_en/data.md

-After loading the library and reading our test data file a couple of times, we break down and read the documentation, then come up with this as the skeleton of our "database":
+After loading the library and reading our test data file a couple of times, we break down and read the documentation, then come up with this as the first version of our data manager:

 ```
 const fs = require('fs')
 const papa = require('papaparse')

-class Database {
+class DataManager {

   constructor (filename) {
     const raw = fs.readFileSync(filename, 'utf-8')